genetronhealth/uvc/README.txt

 All bug reports, feature requests, and ideas for improvement are welcome (although not all of them may be addressed in time)!

---- Other things --
+--- Other things ---

 The environment variable ONE_STEP_UMI_STRUCT has special meaning to UVC.
 Please make sure that ONE_STEP_UMI_STRUCT is either not set or set to the empty string before running UVC.
 The python script extract-barcodes.py is obsolete and is replaced by debarcode.
 Compared with extract-barcodes.py, debarcode generates equivalent output but consumes only 40% of its runtime.
 The outputs of these two programs may not be the same in compressed space but are exactly the same in decompressed space.
-The program minivc is a simple variant caller that runs very fast but has limited sensitivity.
+The program minivc is a simple SNV caller that runs very fast but has limited sensitivity.
 It can be used for estimating contamination.